 Similar to how Mandelic Acid is gentler than other AHAs, Retinyl Palmitate is a perfect solution for sensitive-skinned folks who want to dip their toes into using Retinol.
-Retinyl Palmitate causes little to no irritation compared to other retinoids but still delivers on its pore-clearing, texture-refining properties.
+Retinyl Palmitate causes little to no irritation compared to other retinoids but still offers the same benefits.

 The last addition to the vitamin cocktail is Tocopheryl Acetate.
-Commonly known as Vitamin E, Tocopheryl Acetate is often paired with Vitamin C because of its natural protective properties.
-While Vitamin C brightens and fades scars, Vitamin E protects and nourishes the skin.
+Commonly known as Vitamin E, Tocopheryl Acetate is often paired with Vitamin C because of how it leaves the skin feeling protected.

 Oils and Moisturizers

-Even though Mandelic Acid deals minimal damage to the skin, it’s always a good idea to combine acids with nourishing ingredients.
+Even though Mandelic Acid deals minimal damage to the skin, it’s always a good idea to combine acids with moisturizing ingredients.
 This makes for better-rounded formulations overall.

 Despite being an exfoliating product, the Multi-Vitamin Deep Peeling + Mandelic Acid balances deep cleaning and dead cell removal with moisturizing benefits from the following ingredients: